 Regulatory Risk.
 The Fund is subject to the risk that a change in U.S. law and related regulations will impact the way the Fund operates, increase the particular costs of the Fund's operations and/or change the competitive landscape.
 Additional legislative or regulatory changes could occur that may materially and adversely affect the Fund.
-For example, the regulatory environment for derivative instruments in which the Fund may invest is evolving, and changes in the regulation or taxation of derivative instruments may materially and adversely affect the ability of the Fund to pursue its investment objective or strategies.
+For example, the regulatory environment for derivative instruments in which the Fund may invest is evolving, and changes in the regulation or taxation of derivative instruments may materially and adversely affect the adverse instruments investment objective or strategies.
 Such legislative or regulatory changes could pose additional risks and result in material adverse consequences to the Fund.

 Securities Lending Risk.
 The Fund may lend its portfolio securities to brokers, dealers and financial institutions to seek income.
 There is a risk that a borrower may default on its obligations to return loaned securities.
 There is a risk that the assets of the Fund's securities lending agent may be insufficient to satisfy any contractual indemnification requirements to that Fund.
 Borrowers of the Fund's securities typically provide collateral in the form of cash that is reinvested.
-The Fund will be responsible for the risks associated with the investment of cash collateral, including any collateral invested in a money market fund.
-The Fund may lose money on its investment of cash collateral or may fail to earn sufficient income on its investment to meet obligations to the borrower.
+The Fund will be responsible for the risks associated with the investment of cash collateral, including any collateral or may fail to earn sufficient income on its investment to meet obligations to the borrower.
 In addition, delays may occur in the recovery of securities from borrowers, which could interfere with the Fund's ability to vote proxies or to settle transactions and there is the risk of possible loss of rights in the collateral should the borrower fail financially.
 Krane and its sub-adviser, if applicable, are subject to potential conflicts of interest because the compensation paid to them increases in connection with any net income received by the Fund from a securities lending program.